-The Point has a large contemporary Gallery space showing a wide range of contemporary exhibitions each year.
+Our contemporary gallery shows a wide range of exhibitions each year